SmallMistake/Modding-NiD/Route_Data/Route_Data_ Information.md

 # Route Data

+Route data is stored in a collection of route_data containers.
+They are headed by the byte "0A 00 00 00."

 ### Segment 1
 I cant figure out what this one does, becuase interchanging them amoung other routes does not seem to make any difference.
 For example, you can put boss 2's into stage 1 and nothing will happen or crash.